Droid-VM/Virtualization/libs/libvmbase/README.md

 }
 ```

-The `println!` macro shouldn't be used in exception handlers, because it relies on a global instance
+The `println!` macro shouldn't be used in the synchronous exception handler, because synchronous
-of the UART driver which might be locked when the exception happens, which would result in deadlock.
+exceptions can't be masked so the global instance of the UART driver might be locked when the
+exception happens, which would result in deadlock.

 See [example/src/exceptions.rs](examples/src/exceptions.rs) for a complete example.